 DN!
 Internet For the 1 Percent: New FCC Rules Strike Down Net Neutrality, Opening Fast Lanes for Fees" JUAN GONZÁLEZ: Federal regulators have unveiled new rules that would effectively abandon net neutrality, the concept of a free and open Internet.

 Jeff Mangum is the husband of our guest today, Astra Taylor.
+We continue today to look at equal access to the Internet.
 Could 40 Million Angry Netflix Users Help Save Net Neutrality?
 Popular streaming video service threatens to mobilize its customers against telecom assault on open internet (Photo/Solacetech via Flickr) The online video streaming company Netflix—which this week surpassed business world expectations by announcing a surge in viewership with paying membership close to 40 million U.S. customers—may seem like an unlikely ally to grassroots activists and progressive organizations fighting against the nation’s largest telecommunications companies in the name of an open and fair internet.

 But if the company is willing to flex its political muscle or actually mobilizes its customer base as an army of citizen lobbyists, could such a development help turn the tide against a recent court decision that has imperiled the concept of net neutrality?
 “We would vigorously protest and encourage our members to demand the open Internet they are paying their ISP to deliver,” said Netflix CEO Reed Hastings and CFO David Wells in the letter, which continued: What's the Right Path Forward on Net Neutrality?
 Federal Communications Commission Chairman Tom Wheeler, left, testifies on Capitol Hill in Washington, Dec.
 12, 2013.